Second Spanish Republic

 In 1935, after a series of crises and corruption scandals, President Alcalá-Zamora, who had always been hostile to the government, called for new elections, instead of inviting CEDA, the party with most seats in the parliament, to form a new government.
 The Popular Front won the 1936 general election with a narrow victory.
 The Right accelerated its preparations for a coup, which had been months in the planning.

 Amidst the wave of political violence that broke out after the triumph of the Popular Front in the February 1936 elections, a group of Guardia de Asalto and other leftist militiamen mortally shot José Calvo Sotelo, one of the leaders of the opposition, on 12 July 1936.
 This assassination convinced many military officers to back the planned coup.
 Three days later (17 July), the revolt began with an army uprising in Spanish Morocco, followed by military takeovers in many cities in Spain.
 Military rebels intended to seize power immediately, but they were met with serious resistance as most of the main cities remained loyal to the Republic.
-An estimated total of half a million people would die in the war that followed.
+An estimated total of half a million people died in the war that followed.

 During the Spanish Civil War, there were three Republican governments.
 The first was led by left-wing republican José Giral (from July to September 1936); a revolution inspired mostly by libertarian socialist, anarchist and communist principles broke out in its territory.
 The second government was led by the PSOE's Francisco Largo Caballero.
 The UGT, along with the National Confederation of Workers (CNT), were the main forces behind the social revolution.
 The third government was led by socialist Juan Negrín, who led the Republic until the military coup of Segismundo Casado, which ended republican resistance and ultimately led to the victory of the Nationalists.
 The Republican government survived in exile and retained an embassy in Mexico City until 1976.
 After the restoration of democracy in Spain, the government-in-exile formally dissolved the following year.